Located in Pittsburgh’s Highland Park, the Pittsburgh Zoo and PPG Aquarium is a fantastic place for the entire family to visit.

 I would have liked to have seen a bit more signage around that told me more about the animals at the Pittsburgh zoo, but that’s a fairly minor quibble given how great the zoo is on a whole.
 It’s also worth noting that the zoo is fairly hilly in a few places and requires a good amount of walking to do the entire loop.

-However, there’s no doubt that the Pittsburgh Zoo and PPG Aquarium is a perfect destination for those looking for things to do with kids in Pittsburgh.
+However, there’s no doubt that the Pittsburgh Zoo and PPG Aquarium is a perfect destination for those looking for fun things to do in Pittsburgh with kids.

 Note: My visit to the Pittsburgh Zoo and PPG Aquarium was hosted by the zoo.
 However, the opinions expressed are my own.